FAQ for Majors

 Can AP/IB units be used to replace Econ 1?

-Students scoring a 5 on both the advanced placement (AP) microeconomics and macroeconomics tests or a score of 7 on International Baccalaureate (IB) higher level economics test may petition the Director of Undergraduate Studies to have the ECON 1 course requirement waived.
+Students scoring a 5 on both the advanced placement (AP) microeconomics and macroeconomics tests or a score of 7 on International Baccalaureate (IB) higher level economics test may petition the Director of Undergraduate Studies to have the ECON 1 course requirement waived by submitting the ECON 1 Waiver Petition.
 Students do not receive units credit for placing out of ECON 1.

 Are there Econ courses that I can take that do not have prerequisites?